Tornado outbreak sequence of May 15–20, 2017: May 20 event

-Chetek – Conrath, Wisconsin
+Chetek–Conrath, Wisconsin

 This rain-wrapped, multiple-vortex EF3 wedge tornado was the longest-tracked tornado in Wisconsin state history.
 It moved through rural areas in the northwestern part of the state, producing an 82.53-mile long path of damage through four counties.
 The tornado touched down in Polk County, several miles east of Clear Lake, very close to the Polk/Barron County line.
 The first point of damage occurred at a farmstead, where structures sustained EF0 damage and sheet metal was tossed into a field.
 The tornado then quickly crossed into Barron County.
 Further to the northeast, some trees were downed and another farm sustained EF0 damage, with barrels being rolled out into a field and a pole barn having its doors blown in.
 Continuing along an east-northeasterly path through rural areas of the county, the tornado reached EF1 intensity, snapping and uprooting many trees and striking several farms.
 Sheds and outbuildings were damaged or destroyed, with sheet metal thrown and wrapped around trees and pieces of lumber speared into the ground.
 Two silos were sheared off as well.
 The tornado then widened and began moving in a more due-easterly direction, reaching EF2 strength as it crossed the Red Cedar River.
 Outbuildings were completely destroyed, a house had its roof torn off, many trees were snapped, and several other homes and a warehouse building sustained heavy roof damage in this area.
-Several mobile homes were destroyed further to the east before the tornado crossed U.S. Route 53 northeast of Chetek.
+Several mobile homes were destroyed further to the east before the tornado crossed US 53 northeast of Chetek.
 High-end EF2 damage occurred in this area as the Prairie Lakes Estates mobile home park sustained devastating damage.
 Numerous mobile homes were completely destroyed at this location, with large amounts of debris scattered throughout a nearby wooded area.
 Structural debris, furniture, clothing, and appliances were strewn throughout the park, and several vehicles were damaged or destroyed.
 Many trees were snapped and denuded in this area as well.
 One person at Prairie Lakes was killed and several others were injured, some critically.
 The tornado then struck a nearby turkey farm, where several large turkey barns were completely flattened with the debris strewn downwind, killing at least 25,000 turkeys.
 Several wooden power poles were snapped in this area as well.
 The tornado maintained high-end EF2 strength as it crossed Prairie Lake, where a wide swath of trees was flattened and several lakeside cottages sustained total roof loss and collapse of exterior walls.
 Weakening to EF1 strength and resuming a more northeasterly path, the tornado then crossed Mud Lake, snapping many more trees and causing mostly minor damage to numerous RVs, mobile homes, and lakeside homes.
 Past Mud Lake, several rural properties and farmsteads were struck at EF1 intensity, with outbuildings and garages destroyed.
 In Barron County alone, 40 homes were destroyed, 45 were heavily damaged, and 75 others sustained minor damage.
 Four businesses were destroyed, and two others were damaged.